Agnieszkapatison/RAG-for-drug-pdf-files/README.md

 ---

 ## ⚠ **Copyright & Usage Restrictions**
-📢 **Unauthorized copying, distribution, or use of this project without the author's explicit permission is strictly prohibited.**
 📢 This project is intended for **educational and research purposes only**.
 📢 For commercial or professional use, please contact the author.